RomanLeva/MapTablet/README.md

 and so, for units there will apear a mark point and arrow.
 JavaFX platform was choosed for offline working and connecting to some equipment by USB.
 Application uses auto cached or downloaded OpenStreetMap tiles.
 All messages are encrypted.
 <<<<Use it in pair with OSM-based-app from my repository, it uses localhost and port 8007.
 Push the SPOT button for connecting MapTablet to the working HeadQuarters application.>>>>
-Tile rendering by Gluonmaps open source project, all the other functionallity as points, loading tiles, calculations direction and coordinates, connection... developed by me.
+Tile rendering by Gluonmaps open source project, all the other functionallity developed by me.